BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: The BEIR Benchmark

-Following the selection criteria, we include seventeen English\footnote{We find it also necessary to benchmark multilingual and cross-lingual tasks in \beir, which we keep for future work.} and evaluation datasets that span over nine heterogeneous tasks.
-As the majority of the evaluated approaches have been trained on the MSMARCO dataset, we also report performances on this dataset, but don't include the outcome in our zero-shot comparison.
+In total, we include 18 English zero-shot evaluation datasets from 9 heterogeneous retrieval tasks.
+As the majority of the evaluated approaches are trained on the MS MARCO \cite{nguyen2016ms} dataset, we also report performances on this dataset, but don't include the outcome in our zero-shot comparison.
+We would like to refer the reader to Appendix \ref{sec:datasets} where we motivate each one of the 9 retrieval tasks and 18 datasets in depth.
+Examples for each dataset are listed in Table \ref{tab:examples}.
+We additionally provide dataset licenses in Appendix \ref{sec:dataset_licenses}, and links to the datasets in Table \ref{tab:dataset_links}.

-\autoref{fig:beir-diagram} shows each task, dataset and domain together with the type of query and document. \autoref{tab:dataset_stats} shows detailed statistics of the tasks and datasets in \beir.
-A majority of the retrieval tasks are binary, i.e.\ a search result can be relevant or irrelevant, and a few contain fine-grained relevancy judgements.
-Some datasets have few (< 2) annotated relevant documents for a question, while others contain multiple relevant documents.
-Not all datasets include a training or a development split denoting the practical importance for zero-shot retrieval techniques and model performances.
+Table \ref{tab:dataset_stats} summarizes the statistics of the datasets provided in \beir.
+A majority of datasets contain binary relevancy judgements, i.e.\ relevant or non-relevant, and a few contain fine-grained relevancy judgements.
+Some datasets contain few relevant documents for a query (< 2), while other datasets like TREC-COVID \cite{10.1145/3451964.3451965} can contain up to even 500 relevant documents for a query.
+Only 8 out of 19 datasets (including MS MARCO) have training data denoting the practical importance for zero-shot retrieval benchmarking.
+All datasets except ArguAna \cite{wachsmuth:2018a} have short queries (either a single sentence or 2-3 keywords).
+Figure \ref{fig:beir-diagram} shows an overview of the tasks and datasets in the \beir benchmark.

-In \autoref{sec:datasets}, we motivate each task and dataset included within the benchmark.
-We would refer the reader to this section for a detailed overview on the tasks and datasets in the benchmark.
-We additionally provide downloadable links (\autoref{tab:dataset_links}) and examples (\autoref{tab:examples}) for all datasets.
+Information Retrieval (IR) is ubiquitous, there are lots of datasets available within each task and further even more tasks with retrieval.
+However, it is not feasible to include all datasets within the benchmark for evaluation.
+We tried to cover a balanced mixture of a wide range of tasks and datasets and paid importance not to overweight a specific task like question-answering.
+Future datasets can easily be integrated in \beir, and existing models can be evaluated on any new dataset quickly.
+The \beir website will host an actively maintained leaderboard\footnote{\beir Leaderboard: \href{https://tinyurl.com/beir-leaderboard}{https://tinyurl.com/beir-leaderboard}} with all datasets and models.